 Meso-scale (among-site) variation

 In rocky reef habitats, we detected a 16-fold difference in NH₄⁺ among sites with the lowest and highest concentrations.
 This difference is substantially greater than previous measurements of among-site variation in nitrate (3.7x and 6.5x) and ammonium (0.4x and 0.8x) from the same region (Druehl et al. 1989; Hurd et al. 2000).
 It is also larger than among-site NH₄⁺ differences measured in nearby Washington State (1.1x, Pfister et al., 2014).
 We had predicted that variation in NH₄⁺ concentration among sites would be driven primarily by animal abundance.
-However, the only significant predictor of among-site differences in NH₄⁺ was a negative interaction between tide exchange and animal abundance, whereby animal excretions may enrich the seawater when the tide is ebbing, but the effect of animal abundance is washed away when the tide comes in.
+However, the only significant predictor of among-site differences in NH₄⁺ was a negative interaction between tidal exchange and animal abundance, whereby animal excretions may enrich the seawater when the tide is ebbing, but the effect of animal abundance is washed away when the tide comes in.
 Although marine species diversity sometimes covaries with animal abundance or biomass (Yee and Juliano 2007; Müller et al. 2018), we found no relationship between Shannon diversity and NH₄⁺.
-We did not quantify intertidal animals or microbial regeneration, which are additional sources of NH₄⁺ (Aquilino et al. 2009; Lowman et al. 2023), but these may be more important in shallower waters and soft-sediment areas than on the subtidal rocky reefs we studied.
+We did not quantify intertidal animals or microbial regeneration, which are additional sources of NH₄⁺ (Aquilino et al. 2009; Lowman et al. 2023), but these sources may be more important in shallower waters and soft-sediment areas than on the subtidal rocky reefs we studied.
 We conclude that CND likely contributes to meso-scale variation in NH₄⁺ in an unexpected, dynamic, tide-associated manner, which could drive among-site variation in primary productivity and thus bottom-up control.

 Small-scale (within-site) variation

 We found evidence of kelp-mediated nutrient variation on a smaller scale (5 m) than previously established.
-Although higher NH₄⁺ inside high-density kelp forests has been documented (e.g., Pfister et al., 2019), these studies compared nutrient samples taken from the middle of very large kelp forests to sites more than 50 m away from the forest edges (Stewart et al. 2009; Pfister et al. 2019; Traiger et al. 2022).
+Although greater NH₄⁺ concentrations inside high-density kelp forests have been documented (e.g., Pfister et al., 2019), these studies compared nutrient samples taken from the middle of very large kelp forests to sites more than 50 m away from the forest edges (Stewart et al. 2009; Pfister et al. 2019; Traiger et al. 2022).
 By sampling inside and outside forests across a gradient of kelp densities we further demonstrate a positive relationship between kelp biomass and NH₄⁺ retention.
 The retention of NH₄⁺ observed is likely due to the dampening of flow within the kelp forest bed and subsequent flow acceleration around the edges (Gaylord et al. 2007; Rosman et al. 2007).
 Indeed, as predicted, we found the effect of kelp biomass on NH₄⁺ retention was more pronounced when the tide was rising (flood tide).
 Unfortunately, we never sampled on ebbing tides, and did not quantify water motion due to waves or currents, so we could only contrast slack and flooding tides.
-Nevertheless, it seems that water flow due to tidal exchange enhances NH₄⁺ variability within kelp forests instead of masking it.
+Nevertheless, it seems that water flow due to tidal exchange enhances, rather than masks, NH₄⁺ variability within kelp forests.